Teramind DLP review and five best alternatives

 Pros:

-• Combines endpoint, network, and cloud security monitoring
+• Full Stack Protection: Combines endpoint, network, and cloud security monitoring

-• Offered as a SaaS platform or as a service on major cloud systems
+• Offered as a SaaS Platform: Also can be installed on your cloud account

 Cons: